 Our Leadership Team manages all club operations from publishing our newsletter to putting on events.
 Want to get involved?
 We are always looking for creative ideas and operational support.
-Get in touch with us at (official club email is being set up by the SAA).
+Get in touch with us at email@example.com.

-Anthony co-founded the Stanford Alumni in Food & Ag group while working in the agriculture industry and wishing he had a resource like this.
-Currently he is the head of product and growth at ClimateAi, an agricultural technology company that provides seasonal and long term forecasts.
+Anthony co-founded the Stanford Alumni in Food & Ag group while working in the industry and wishing he had a resource like this.
+He is the head of product & growth at ClimateAi, an ag tech company that provides seasonal and long term forecasts.
 He studied Symbolic Systems at Stanford, and Philosophy of Mind at Oxford.
 Anthony has a deep love of science and won 1st place at the Intel International Science and Engineering Fair.
 He is also a junior olympic sailor who loves gardening and spending time with his Boxer dog.

 Tannis Thorlakson Sullivan